yashdawani/yashdawani/README.md

 * 🌍  I'm based in Sydney, Australia
 * ✉️  You can contact me at [Yashdawani386@gmail.com](mailto:Yashdawani386@gmail.com)
-* 🧠  I'm learning Ruby on rails, Node.js, Scipy
+* 🧠  I'm learning React JS, and advancing my knowledge set on Software Architectural Patterns
 * ⚡  I do love an occasional round of Table Tennis.
 If you are in Sydney and in mood for a round, let me know.

 ### Skills